Henry Royce: Partnership with Rolls

 The first Rolls-Royce cars, the 10 hp, 15 hp, 20 hp as well as the engine for the 30 hp were unveiled at the Paris Salon in December 1904.
 As the new three-cylinder 15 hp engine was not ready the chassis was incomplete.
 The 10 hp was similar to the earlier Royce car, but with further design and mechanical improvements.
-In 1905 Royce designed a V-8 but only three were produced, of which one was sold before later being taken back by the company.
+In 1905, Royce designed a V-8.
+Only three were produced, of which one was sold before later being taken back by the company.

-In 1906 Rolls and Royce formalised their partnership by creating Rolls-Royce Limited, which was registered on 15 March 1906 with capital of £60,000 with Royce appointed chief engineer and works director on a salary of £1,250 per annum plus 4% of the profits in excess of £10,000.
-In comparison Rolls received £750 per annum and 4% of the profits.
+In 1906 Rolls and Royce formalised their partnership by creating Rolls-Royce Limited, which was registered on 15 March 1906 with capital of £60,000.
+Royce was appointed chief engineer and works director on a salary of £1,250 per annum plus 4% of the profits in excess of £10,000.
+In comparison, Rolls received £750 per annum and 4% of the profits.
 Royce thus provided the technical expertise to complement Rolls' financial backing and business acumen.

-To increase the company’s capital to £200,000 it was floated on the Birmingham Stock Exchange on 11 December 1906 with £100,000 of shares made available to the public to acquire the business of C.S.
+To increase the company’s capital to £200,000 it was floated on the Birmingham Stock Exchange on 11 December 1906, with £100,000 of shares made available to the public to acquire the business of C.S.
 Rolls & Co.
-However by the day before the flotation it was apparent that only £41,000 of the required minimum subscription of £50,000 shared had been subscribed to. off these Royce had purchased £10,000.
+However by the day before the flotation it was apparent that only £41,000 of the required minimum subscription of £50,000 shares had been subscribed to.
+Of these, Royce had purchased £10,000.
 The issue was resolved by company secretary John De Looze rushing from Manchester to Harrodgate to see wealthy businessman Arthur Harry Briggs, who had purchased the first “Light Twenty” car.
 Briggs agreed to purchase £10,000 worth of shares and in return was given a seat on the board.
-On 9 January 1907 it was announced that £63,000 had been raised.
+On 9 January 1907, it was announced that £63,000 had been raised.